 Together, their leadership bridges the Foundation's founding era with its future-grounded in the same mission that started it all: connecting people who care with causes that matter.
-"She's incredibly strategic, but never forgets the human side of philanthropy," says Rees Sumerford, Hillary's law partner at Gilbert Harrell and the Founding Chairman of CCGF.
+"She's incredibly strategic, but never forgets the human side of philanthropy," says Rees Sumerford, Hillary's law partner at Gilbert Harrell and the Founding Chairman of the Communities of Coastal Georgia Foundation.
 "Whether she's guiding a client through a complex trust document or chairing a board meeting, Hillary leads with empathy, precision, and vision.
 I look forward to supporting Jeff's tenure as Chairman.
-He has as much invested in the Foundation as just about anyone there
+He has as much invested in the Foundation as iust about anyone there is."